IRS Statute of Limitations and how you can Benefit from It.

-Statute of Limitations – What are the Rules and How Do They Work
+The Statute of Limitations – What are the Rules and How Do They Work?

-However, the most common regulation is the ten year rule from the date of assessment.
-If this cut-off date approaches, the IRS may try to make last minute efforts to reset the statute by making you do a certain action.
+However, the most common regulation is the ten-year rule from the date of assessment.
+If this cut-off date approaches, the IRS may try to make last minute efforts to reset the statute by making you undertake a certain action.

 How Can the IRS Extend the Statute of Limitations?

-There are some of the more common ways to extend the statute, but there are other methods the IRS can employ.
+These are some of the most common ways to extend the statute, but there are also other methods the IRS can employ.
 To learn more, it is advisable to speak directly with a tax specialist.
 They are especially helpful in situations where you believe you have exceeded the statute but the IRS is attempting to take action.